 Private student loans are from other lending sources such as banks, credit unions, and anywhere else not associated with the federal government.

-- You have to start paying those back while you’re still a student.
+- You have to start repayment while you’re still a student.

 - Interest rates can be greater than 18 percent.